2023 Solar Incentives Guide for Oildale, CA - Tax Credits & Rebates

 - Solar Renewable Energy Certificate (SREC): Typically, solar systems that produce more than a specified (normally small) amount of electricity will qualify for SRECs or similar performance-based incentives.
 SRECs and similar incentives are typically given at the state level.
 You can sell SRECs to your utility company or another buyer, and this is usually considered part of your taxable income.

 - Rebates: Solar companies may help you claim a rebate, or partial refund of your purchase, for your solar panels.
 States or counties will also sometimes offer limited-time rebates.
 If you receive a rebate, that amount will usually come off the total price before tax credits are calculated.

 - Tax Exemptions: Sales tax exemptions go into effect at the time of purchase for your solar system.
 Property tax exemptions allow you to exclude the value that your solar panels add when calculating how much property tax you need to pay.

 - Net Metering: Be sure to talk to your Oildale utility company about signing a net metering contract.
 This will allow you to get a credit towards your utility bill every month for the value of excess energy your solar panels generate.
 You could receive either a dollar-for-dollar credit or a percentage of the value.

 Federal Solar Incentives

 Click here to learn more about the new Inflation Reduction Act.
-Your local Oildale solar panel company is the best resource for answering your questions regarding the new Clean Energy Credit and how it may apply to you.
+Your local Oildale solar panel installation experts can answer any questions you have and explain how the new Clean Energy Credit will apply to you.

 State & Local Solar Incentives

-There are often also state solar incentives in addition to those provided by the federal government.
-Tax credits, rebates and more may be available at a more local level.
-Incentives may be handled by your county or municipality, or by the state of California.
-Certain incentives are available for only a limited time, while others are ongoing.
+Federal solar incentives are not your only option; tax credits, rebates and more might also be offered at the local or state level.
+Incentives might be provided by your county or municipality, or by the state of California.
+Some incentives may be available for only a limited time, while others are ongoing.